ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a medical or healthcare setting with a person, possibly a healthcare worker, wearing a white lab coat and a face mask, standing on the left side.
-The individual is focused on handling some items on a counter or table.
+The image shows a healthcare worker, likely a nurse or medical professional, in a clinical setting.
+The worker is a woman with curly hair wearing a white lab coat and a blue surgical mask.
+She is standing beside a medical storage cart or table and appears to be preparing or handling medical supplies.

-Key elements in the image:
+Key elements in the image include:

-- The person is positioned near a window with blue curtains allowing natural light to illuminate the room.
-- On the right side of the surface, there is a large gray cooler box with a black and red strap and a red label partially visible, possibly for storing vaccines or medical supplies.
+- A large grey cooler box on the cart, labeled with some handwritten text in blue and red (the text is partially visible and unclear).
-- On the counter, there are various items including a container holding cotton balls and a pump dispenser bottle.
+- A container filled with cotton balls and a pump bottle of hand sanitizer or soap are also visible on the cart.
-- The walls are light yellow and light blue.
+- The background shows a brightly lit room with pale blue and yellow walls.
-- There are two posters on the yellow wall with images of food items or dishes.
+- There are educational posters on the wall, showing food items and nutrition guidance.
-- A white door is visible on the right side of the image, with a calendar or chart attached to it.
+- An open window with sheer blue curtains allows natural light into the room.
-- Behind the healthcare worker, a sink with soap dispensers is visible near the window.
+- Part of a sink and hand soap dispenser is visible on the left side near the window.

-No explicit text is fully visible or legible aside from some partial writing on the cooler box and labels on the pump bottle.
-The overall layout suggests this is a clinical or vaccination environment aimed at healthcare service delivery.
+- There is a door with a notice or instruction sheet attached to it on the right side.

+The setting appears to be a medical or vaccination clinic, focused on health and hygiene, likely included as part of an annual development report to highlight healthcare improvements or vaccination programs.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p28_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a design element resembling a page corner being peeled or curled up from the top right of the page.
-The page itself is white, and the curled corner reveals a grayish shade underneath, indicating the back of the page.
-The background beyond the page is black, making the curled corner and the page stand out prominently.

-There is no text or other elements visible in this image; it appears to be a stylized graphic likely used as a decorative or transitional feature in the layout of a report or document.
+The image is a stylized graphic of a page corner being folded or turned, revealing a white backside beneath a black front.
+The curl is positioned in the top-right corner of the image.
+There is no text or additional elements visible on the page itself, just the clean black and white contrast between the front and the back of the page.
+This design suggests the idea of turning a page, which fits well with themes of progress or moving forward, appropriate for an annual development report.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p28_img2.png)